The Great Dither: Is the INF Treaty Dead?

 Mark Schneider at the National Institute for Public Policy wrote what may be the most comprehensive and accurate piece on the entire affair last year (well worth a read), in which he points out that it isn't just tests of the Yars-M that everyone talks about, the Russians have never really been in complete compliance and have played games with the INF and other Arms Control treaties since the Clinton administration.

 So, in the final analysis, the Administration is being quite specious on the whole thing, and has been all along.
 During the President's first term, the administration was keen on its Russian "reset," New START, and another round of reductions, leading it to ignore Russian treaty violations.
-That wasn't really a new position, as it actually reflected every administration going back to Clinton.
-From 2000-2008 the Bush administration was pushing so hard on BMD that Russian actions were seen as part of the back and forth game being played, whereas Clinton and Obama willfully ignored issues with treaty verification and violation because it was expedient to do so - they were trying to change the game - and the Russians didn't cooperate.
+That wasn't really a new position, as it actually reflected every administration position on arms control going back to Clinton and the early 1990s.
+From 2000-2008 the Bush administration was pushing so hard on BMD that Russian actions were seen as part of the back and forth game being played, whereas Clinton and Obama willfully ignored issues with treaty verification and violation because it was expedient to do so.
+Clinton and Obama were trying to change the game - and the Russians didn't cooperate.
 Of course, the arms control world in the US has always contained a lot more wishful thinkers than realists.

 Given this state of affairs, it is fair to say that the INF treaty is probably dead anyway.
 Given that the US only has two real responses, as Rogin's article laid out, it is now question of defense or offense.
 It is extraordinarily unlikely the Obama administration will try to field and/or redeploy intermediate range missiles into Europe given the trouble that stirred up in the 1980s when Reagan, Thatcher, and Kohl pushed the deployment of the Pershing II against huge pubic opposition.
 That deployment contributed to the INF treaty being signed but Obama is not Reagan.
 Cameron is not Thatcher, and Merkel is not Kohl.
 So offense is out.